Solid body: Commercial models

 The first commercially successful solid-body instrument was the Rickenbacker frying pan lap steel guitar, produced from 1931 to 1939.
 The first commercially available non lap steel electric guitar was also produced by the Rickenbacker/Electro company, starting in 1931 The model was referred to as the "electric Spanish Guitar" to distinguish it from the "Hawaiian" lap steel.

 The first commercially successful solid-body electric guitar was the Fender Broadcaster in 1950.
 A trademark dispute with the Gretsch Corporation who marketed a line of Broadcaster drums led to a name change to the current designation, Fender Telecaster in 1951 (Transition instruments produced between the two model names had no model name on the head stock and are now referred to as 'No Casters").
-Fender also produced a one pickup version called the Fender Esquire starting in 1950.
+Fender also produced a one pickup version called the Fender Esquire starting in 1950, which actually preceded the Broadcaster on the market by two months.
 These were followed by the Gibson Les Paul in 1952.